TudorRu/S3-portfolio/Portfolio/README.md

 The AzureWebAppContainer@1 will  deploy the image to Azure App Container, which in reality is URL from which the api can be used from any computer or application with internet connection.(https://skillrent-api.azurewebsites.net)
 </p>

+<h4>Test pipeline for front-end</h4>

+Node install picture

+This task will install Node.js version 18 so that further steps can run.

+script picture

+The above script will install Node Package manager followed by running the unit tests and also generating the code coverage.

+task publish codecoverage results

+This task with publish the generated code coverage results to Azure DevOps using Cobertura tool.

+<h4>Build and deploy front-end</h4>

+pic with yaml task

+The above job will build my front-end application and deploy it using Azure Static Web Apps.
+The webiste is live right now on https://thankful-plant-0513f9a03.2.azurestaticapps.net.